The Guide to Spoken Brazilian Portuguese: How It Really Sounds

 As you dive deeper into the language and as you chat with Brazilians, you’ll pick up plenty of the spoken language’s features just through osmosis.

-But it’s also worth pausing for a moment to examine some of these elements in detail, and that’s what this post is all about.
+But it’s also worth pausing for a moment to examine some of the elements of spoken Portuguese in detail, and that’s what this post is all about.

 The Differences Between Spoken Brazilian Portuguese and the European Varieties